 - Check the validity of the certificates before undertaking any transaction based on them.
-Camerfirma has established various channels for this verification, such as access to revocation lists or online query services such as OCSP, all of which are described on Camerfirma's website. - Become familiar with and adhere to the guarantees, limitations and responsibilities regarding acceptance and use of trusted certificates, and agree to be subject to them.
+Camerfirma has established various channels for this verification, such as access to revocation lists or online query services such as OCSP, all of which are described on Camerfirma's website. - Know and abide by the guarantees, limits and responsibilities applicable to the acceptance and use of the certificates you rely on, and agree to abide by them.
+In the certificates of Representative of a Legal Person (or entity without legal personality) for Proxies that imply a representation relationship based on a special power of attorney or private document with limited powers, third parties must check the limits of such powers. - Check the validity of the qualification of a signature associated with a certificate issued by Camerfirma by verifying that the certification authority that issued the certificate is published in the trust list of the corresponding national supervisor.